 The following procedures have been developed to ensure that this data remains secure at all times.
 Step-by-step instructions are provided below, and security is ensured via the use of the PGP encryption scheme.

-Using PGP-compatible software, the customer uses the Highwinds public key to encrypt their secure SSL certificate and key files.
+Using PGP-compatible software, you can use the Highwinds public key to encrypt your secure SSL certificate and key files.
 This key can then be sent via unsecured channels in encrypted form.

 Wikipedia describes PGP as the following:

 Pretty Good Privacy (PGP) is a data encryption and decryption computer program that provides cryptographic privacy and authentication for data communication.
 PGP is often used for signing, encrypting and decrypting texts, E-mails, files, directories and whole disk partitions to increase the security of e-mail communications.

 How to Submit Your Certificate

 There are many open-source and commercial software packages available for performing PGP encryption.
 Users should download and select a PGP software package.
 A number of open-source implementations are listed here:

 Import the Highwinds Support public key:

 $ gpg \-e \-u "Local User" \-r "Highwinds Support" test.tar.gz